 2. Shenandoah Caverns

-The only Virginia cavern with elevator service, the Shenandoah Caverns are among the most accessible caverns near Harrisonburg VA to explore.
+The only Virginia cavern with elevator service, the Shenandoah Caverns are among the most accessible caverns to explore during your vacation to Harrisonburg, Virginia.
 An hour long guided tour will take you deep into the ground where you will witness seventeen rock rooms like Grotto of the Gods.
 You will also see stunning formations like the calcite crystals of Diamond Cascade and be amazed that anything underground can sparkle so pristinely.

 3. Luray Caverns